SyncfusionExamples/WPF-Diagram-Examples/Samples/Connector/Straight Segment/README.md

 # Straight segment sample

 This sample demonstrate how to create and edit straight segment connectors in diagram.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/connector/segments/straight